taylorkangbeck/vote/README.md

 # Vote!

 A simple, reactive mobile webapp for voting on issues within groups.

-Built on Meteor and Ionic.
+Built on Meteor (full-stack framework) and Meteoric (Ionic mobile webkit and styles adapted for Meteor).

 http://votesandhose.meteor.com/